Bill Bradley: Personal life

 As a young man Bradley avoided women who wanted to date a celebrity.
 He wrote in Life on the Run that being famous had taught him what beautiful women experienced, “the unnaturalness of being a sex object.”
 Future TV journalist Diane Sawyer was a serious girlfriend in college.

 Bradley married Ernestine (née Misslbeck) Schlant, a German-born professor of comparative literature, in 1974.
 She has a daughter, Stephanie, from a previous marriage, and they have one daughter, Theresa Anne.
 Bradley and Schlant divorced in 2007.
 His partner since 2009 has been former LBJ Library director Betty Sue Flowers.

-Recognition

 In January 2025, President Joe Biden named Bradley as a recipient of the Presidential Citizens Medal.